Where you use it (anaesthesia/ICU/ED)

 - Peripheral/ischaemic complications: extravasation → local vasoconstriction and tissue necrosis

-- Treat: stop infusion, aspirate via cannula if possible, elevate, warm compress; infiltrate phentolamine (α-blocker) per local protocol
+- Treat: stop infusion, aspirate via cannula if possible, elevate, warm compress, infiltrate phentolamine (α-blocker) per local protocol

 - Metabolic: hyperglycaemia, hypokalaemia, raised lactate